 3. Create A FAQ Page

 An excellent way to optimize is to create an FAQ page that focuses on those long-tail and conversational keyword phrases.
-Try to group common questions on the same page.
+Try to group frequent questions on the same page.
 Use natural-sounding questions, so it’s compatible with human speech.
 Simple content will help.
-The average Google voice search result at a 9th-grade level.
+The average Google voice search result is at a 9th-grade level.

-4. Use Structured Data And Schema Markup
+4. Use Structured Data and Schema Markup

 Using structured data can help the search engines understand your data more efficiently.
 It makes it easier for search engines to understand your content and its context accurately.